What is an Energy-Efficient Design?

 5) Thermal Bridges:

 In conjunction with proper insulation, architects must consider thermal bridges.
-Respectively, thermal bridges are conductive construction materials that pass heat between outside and inside.
+Respectively, thermal bridges are conductive construction materials that pass heat between the outside and inside.
 Metal and wood framing are common examples because insulation usually sits in between studs.
 With this issue in mind, architects can design new walls with insulation to cover the studs, as well.
 A designer could accomplish this in a full-gut remodel situation or by replacing exterior siding, when possible.
 Roofing and even foundations are other sources of thermal bridging.
 Combat these problems with insulated flooring, insulated attics, and a roofing radiant barrier.

 6) Thermal Mass:

 Construction materials that are heavy and dense have a phenomenon known as thermal mass.
 To elaborate, materials with high thermal mass are able to absorb heat.
 Remarkably, they store heat from direct sunlight during the hottest points of the day and then release it throughout the late afternoon and evening.
 Some examples include concrete, stone, tile, and brick.
 That’s why you may notice bathroom floors with tiling feel cold!
-Wood and carpet, by comparison, aren’t able to store heat and expels heat directly into the air.
+Wood and carpet, by comparison, aren’t able to store heat and expel heat directly into the air.

 Thermal mass materials are most effective on south-facing walls or flooring that receives direct sunlight.
 Naturally, they need proper insulation just like a normal wall.
 As a caveat, the areas it will be used in should be completely shaded during the summer.
 Seasonal trees (exterior) or window blinds (interior) can achieve the proper amount of shading during warmer months.